Skip to content

 2.6 Ad Tags.
 If Customer uses the TD ad server, Customer will ensure that it inputs ad tags so that they are functional.
 Each ad tag may relate to one advertiser only (but can be related to multiple ads/creative for that advertiser).

-2.9 Third Party Access.
+2.8 Third Party Access.
 Customer is responsible for all activity under its account, including maintaining the confidentiality of its account logins and passwords and ensuring that all reporting and data usage complies with these TOUs.
-Customer acknowledges and agrees that Reseller will have full access to Customer’s account, data or reporting (via the Platform or otherwise).
-Customer may request in writing or via the Platform that TD approve and grant access to its account, data, or reporting (via the Platform, APIs or otherwise) (collectively, “Account Access”) to certain third parties.
-TD reserves the right to reject Account Access to any third parties.
-TD approved third parties are collectively referred to herein as “Third Parties.”
-Customer shall ensure that all Third Parties (a) use Customer’s account information solely for Customer’s benefit and solely as required to provide services to Customer (or if such Third Party is a Client, then for such Client’s internal use) and for no other purpose, and (b) are aware of, and comply with, all restrictions for use of the Services, Platform, and data described in these TOUs.
-Customer shall be liable for any breach of these TOUs by any Third Party, as if Customer committed such breach itself.
-Additional terms, conditions, and fees for Account Access may apply.
+Customer acknowledges and agrees that Reseller will have full access to Customer’s account, data or reporting (via the Platform, APIs or otherwise).
+Customer may request in writing or via the Platform that TD approve and grant access to its account, data, or reporting (via the Platform, APIs or otherwise) (collectively, “Account Access”) to other entities, and TD reserves the right to approve or reject any Account Access request.
+TD approved third parties are collectively referred to herein as “Approved Third Parties.”
+Customer shall ensure that each Approved Third Party (a) uses Customer’s account information solely for Customer’s benefit and solely as required to provide services to Customer (or if the Approved Third Party is a Client, then for that Client’s internal use) and for no other purpose, and (b) is aware of, and comply with, all restrictions for use of the Services, Platform, and data described in these TOUs.
+TD may suspend or terminate any such Approved Third Party’s access at any time and, for the avoidance of doubt, Customer shall be liable for any breach of these TOUs by any Third Party, as if Customer committed such breach itself.
+Additional terms, conditions, and fees for Approved Third Party Account Access may apply.

 4. COUNTING.
 TD will have sole responsibility for calculating and reporting metrics on media or data bought and sold through the Platform and such metrics shall be used for calculating payments.
 TD will make such metrics available to Customer through the Platform.
 TD may update numbers if there is delay in reporting affecting month-end invoicing.